Mohamedazizblaidi/Diabetes-Detection-Using-XGBoost-and-ANNs/README.md

-# 🧠 Diabetes Detection Using XGBoost and Artificial Neural Networks (ANNs)
+# 🧠 🚀 Mini Project Alert: Diabetes Detection using XGBoost, Neural Networks, and Logistic Regression :

 This project aims to detect the likelihood of diabetes in individuals using machine learning models, specifically **XGBoost** and **Artificial Neural Networks (ANNs)**.
 The dataset used is the well-known **Pima Indians Diabetes Dataset**.